awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 ![Section2 Base Architecture](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Architecture-Cost.png)

 Note the following:

-1. Amazon API Gateway has been provided with a role to invoke AWS Lambda function with mapping table that contains AWS Trusted Advisor Cheeck IDs and Qustion ID of questions in Well-Architected Tool.
+1. Amazon API Gateway has been provided with a role to invoke AWS Lambda function with mapping table that contains AWS Trusted Advisor Check IDs and Question ID of questions in Well-Architected Tool.

 2. AWS Lambda function has been provided with a role to put items in AWS DynamoDB.